Skip to main content

 Lindsey Oakley

-- Partner | FORVIS
+- Partner | Forvis Mazars

 Single Audits continue to be a hot topic for not-for-profit organizations.
-This session will cover:
+This session will cover: 1) Key information in the 2024 Compliance Supplement 2) Specific program updates of relevance to not-for-profit organizations 3) Other Single Audit updates and reminders 4) GAQC/AICPA Resources

 Learning Objectives:

-• Identify new elements of the 2024 Compliance Supplement
+• Identify new elements of the 2024 Compliance Supplement.

-• Apply what you’ve learned to your 2024 audits
+• Apply what you’ve learned to your 2024 audits.

 1:35 PM – 2:50 PM EDT